 The Panel system is used for all of your character customization in Days.
-It consists of up to three pages of 5×8 grid of squares, though you only start with one page and a 5×3 grid, with all the other panels greyed out.
+It consists of up to three pages of 5×8 grids of squares, though you only start with one page and a 5×3 grid, with all the other panels greyed out.
 Any panels you slot into the available grid space will be available to you during a mission, and at first the system seems to be as simple as just dropping in as many as you can carry.
 One thing to keep in mind about the Panel menu is that you can’t visit it during the mission, so this is all pre-prep.
 You’ll want to install all your Fire panels at this point, and ideally a number of Potions you picked up in the last mission.

 One other step you’ll want to do before you leave is to assign your Fire spells to a shortcut.
 This process is unusual for Kingdom Hearts.
 Unlike in previous games, you don’t go to a submenu to assign your shortcuts.
 Days actually lets you change your shortcuts on the fly, I believe in an effort to encourage you to use more than four spells at a time.
 To do so, you open the spell menu and press the shortcut command while hovering over the spell in question.
 As a result, even though you can’t cast spells in the Grey Area, you’re allowed to navigate the spell menu just to set hotkeys.
 I’m glad that that occurred to the devs, because changing the shortcuts is unwieldy enough that I’ve never actually done it in the field!

 Of course, just navigating the spell menu is a chore in these new controls.
 Like with the camera but distinct from the camera, you can go to the option menu to pick between two control sets for navigating your command menu… not that the option menu is unlocked yet.
-The two control styles are 1) the default, which involves holding X and pressing up and down, costing you mobility in favour of flexibility, and 2) a system which involves simply pressing X, but only being able to move down the menu, cycling to the top when you go past the bottom, costing you spell and item flexibility in favour of mobility.
+The two control styles are 1) the default, which involves holding X and pressing up and down, costing you mobility in favour of flexibility, and 2) a system which involves simply pressing X, but only being able to move down the menu, cycling to the top when you go past the bottom.
+This costs you spell and item flexibility in favour of mobility and simplicity.
 Once again, you get to pick your poison in this awful GUI.
 I prefer the latter, but as a consequence I have long-since given up on using more than four or five spells in a mission to avoid the danger created by my chosen controls.
 There are downsides, is what I’m saying.

 One thing that has to be mentioned about magic shortcuts is that whenever the game gives you an in-mission text prompt, for any reason, the entire command menu and your shortcuts are locked out.
 This is infuriating and may very well get you killed!
 I’m not even going to joke about it.
 It is a complete, out-and-out mistake, the kind I expect from an amateur production, and should have never have made it past testing.